Center for Science Learning

 Florida Museum Projects: Interpretive, interactive and visual design; technology projects; Explore Research; UF’s Water: Discovering & Sharing Solutions exhibition; Nature Viewing along the Great Florida Birding and Wildlife Trail (phone app), Discovery Room

-Education: Peter graduated from UF with a Bachelor’s degree in Agricultural Education and Communication, and a minor in Leadership.
+Education: Jason graduated from UF with a bachelor's degree in agriculture education & communication with a focus on digital media and a minor in leadership.